AB-772

 Key Takeaways

-• Requires schools to adopt policies addressing off-campus cyberbullying that creates hostile educational environments.
+• Requires schools to adopt policies addressing off-campus cyberbullying that creates a hostile learning environment.

 • Mandates the Department of Education to develop a model cyberbullying policy by June 2026.